mjpitz/mjpitz/site/src/content/blog/2021-06-16-rpi-network-bridge.md

 slug: 2021/06/16/rpi-network-bridge
 tags:
+  - raspberry-pi
+  - networking
+  - homelab
+  - linux
-  - software development
+  - hardware
-  - homestead
+  - security
 ---

 It doesn't happen a lot, but every so often I come across a device that isn't wi-fi supported.
 This latest case was my